-- Inappropriate peer group and/or benchmarking issues. - Inadequate discussion of the company's approach to risk management, including the absence of features such as clawback mechanisms, anti-hedging policies, or executive share ownership guidelines. - No disclosed target or maximum limits on variable compensation.
-When present, such limits could be set in reference to base salary. - Egregious or excessive bonuses, equity awards or severance payments, including golden handshakes and golden parachutes.
-Employment contracts should typically limit severance payments to no more than two years.

-- Performance targets which are not sufficiently challenging, and/or provide for high potential payouts. - Performance targets lowered without justification. - Problematic contractual payments, such as guaranteed bonuses. - Highly discretionary or otherwise underdeveloped compensation plans, including plans that rely heavily on a subjective assessment of performance. - Executive pay that is comparably high (as compared to the company's peers), and is not reinforced by outstanding company performance. - The terms of the long-term incentive plans are inappropriate (please see "Long-Term Incentives" below).
+- Inappropriate or outsized peer group and/or benchmarking issues, such as compensation targets set well above peers. - Egregious or excessive bonuses, equity awards or severance payments, including golden handshakes and golden parachutes. - Targeting overall levels of compensation at higher than median without adequate justification. - Discretionary bonuses paid when short or long-term incentive plan targets were not met. - Insufficient response to low shareholder support. - Performance targets which are not sufficiently challenging, and/or provide for high potential payouts. - Performance targets lowered without justification. - Problematic contractual payments, such as guaranteed bonuses. - Executive pay that is comparably high (as compared to the company's peers), and is not reinforced by outstanding company performance. - The terms of the long-term incentive plans are inappropriate (please see "Long-Term Incentives").